 He murdered around 9-18 people, mainly people travelling in the vicinity of his farm, Öxl.
 He took their possessions and threw the bodies into a pond on his land, Íglutjörn.
 Several more dead bodies were discovered in the lava, but Axlar-Björn claimed that he had found them dead on his land.

 I have written a side-blog about Iceland's most infamous serial killer if you want to get better acquainted with his bloody story.

-Laugarbrekka is a well known stop here on the south-side of the peninsula as here Bárður Snæfellsás, the settler of this area, built his farm and from here he walked up to Bárðarlaug pool, where he bathed.
-Bárður lived at Laugarbrekka until he disappeared into Snæfellsjökull glacier after the incidence at Rauðfeldsgjá, which I told you about earlier in this blog.
+Laugarbrekka is a well-known stop here on the south side of the peninsula as here Bárður Snæfellsás, the settler of this area, built his farm and from here he walked up to Bárðarlaug pool, where he bathed.
+Bárður lived at Laugarbrekka until he disappeared into Snæfellsjökull glacier after the incidence at Rauðfeldsgjá, which I told you about earlier in this travel-blog.

-If you want to know more about Laugarbrekka and the story of this adventurous woman then I have written a side-blog on Guðríður :)
+If you want to know more about Laugarbrekka and the story of this adventurous woman, then I have written a side-blog about Guðríður:)

 I bet you thought this statue was bigger, right? ;)

 Here you can see the location of Laugarbrekka on the map.